jenninglim/recursion-schemes-in-DSL/Report/report.md

 it should capture the entirety of the semantics of the problem domain: it is _domain specific_.

-Domain specific languages (DSL) are often small languages that over a specific domain offer more expressivity (than general purpose language).
+Domain specific languages (DSL) are often small languages that, over a specific domain, offer more expressivity than general purpose language.
 There are two main ways of implementing a DSL:

 * Standalone: This is the classical approach; it involves implementing the domain specific language from scratch.

   {expand here}

-* Embedded languages: An existing general purpose programming language with all its constructs is used as a “based” to build a domain specific language.
+* Embedded languages: An existing general purpose programming language with all its constructs is used as a “base” to build a domain specific language.

-  An embedding programming language offer their expressive domain specific power as well as the additional power of its base general purpose language.
+An embedded programming language offer their expressive domain specific power as well as the additional power of its base general purpose language.

 There are two main approaches to implementing an embedded DSL: